 After initial recognition, investment property is carried at fair value.
 Fair value is based on active market prices, adjusted, if necessary, for any difference in the nature, location or condition of the specific asset.
 If this information is not available, the Company uses alternative valuation methods such as recent prices on less active markets or discounted cash flow projections.
-These valuations are reviewed annually by the directors.
+These valuations are reviewed annually by the directors based on a valuation report prepared every three years by independent and qualified valuers.
 Investment property being redeveloped for continuing use as investment property or for which the market has become less active continues to be measured at fair value.
 The fair value of investment property reflects, among other things, rental income from current leases and assumptions about rental income from future leases in the light of current market conditions.